List of The Elephant Show episodes

 The Elephant Show (from the second season onward, Sharon, Lois & Bram's Elephant Show) is a Canadian children's television series, starring children's entertainers Sharon, Lois & Bram and made for CBC Television.
 The series premiered on October 8, 1984 and ended on February 26, 1989, with a total of 65 episodes over the course of 5 seasons.
-The show also aired on Nickelodeon's Nick Jr. block in the United States.
+The show also aired on Nickelodeon's Nick Jr. block in the United States starting in 1987.